My Wedding & Honeymoon: Day 6-10 (Part 14)

 Here are some of my favorite moments:

-• Andi walked miles from the Atlantis Resort on Paradise Island into Nassau, the Bahamas when she was 14 to get a tattoo of a daisy on her ankle.
+• Andi walked miles from the Atlantis Resort on Paradise Island into Nassau, the Bahamas when she was fourteen to get a tattoo of a daisy on her ankle.
 She hid it the entire vacation and told her mother and I while on the plane returning home.

 • Andi called me from Bolivia to inform me that she had broken her ankle the day before in Peru.